zhqjiang/programming-with-types-notes/chapter8/readme.md

 ### 8.4.4 Exercises

-put tracking method into another class
+put tracking method into another class, then mix it in

+## 8.5 Alternatives to purely object-oriented code

+### 8.5.1 Sum types

+### 8.5.2 Fucntional Programming

+### 8.5.3 Generic Programming